techdarrough/FSI-Review/README.md

 A review activity for the intro full stack course

 # Instructions
-- Fork this project to your GitHub
+- Fork this project to your GitHub X
-- Clone your forked copy locally
+- Clone your forked copy locally X
 - Complete the tasks listed below locally
 - Track your files with git and push to your repo